What Do Mustang Sway Bars Do?

 - Sway bars reduce your Mustang’s body roll while tackling corners

-- Aftermarket sway bars are sometimes adjustable as well for further fine tuning
+- Aftermarket sway bars are sometimes adjustable

 - Front sway bars link the struts together to keep your Mustang level in a corner

 - Rear sway bars connect to the rear axles and help reduce understeer

 - Too stiff of a bar will make driving on bumpy roads uncomfortable, much like how a stiffer suspension would be more jostling

 Sway bars are a key component to making your Mustang handle well.
 Sometimes referred to as anti-roll bars, they control body roll when turning or making sharp maneuvers.
 As the body leans, grip transfers from one side of the car to the other.
 While some weight transfer can be beneficial, too much can adversely affect handling.
 Keeping the car flat through the turns provides more even grip, helping to neutralize excessive oversteer.
 Too much body lean will apply more traction to the wheels receiving the weight.
 This can unload the differential and cause oversteer.

 Sway bars are a torsional spring; they work by tying both sides of the suspension together, forcing both struts to move in tandem.
 By forcing one side to raise or lower the same amount as its partner, you can reduce body roll.
 As a bar gets stiffer, the stronger the spring becomes, and the stronger spring means less body roll.
 Another benefit to upgrading sway bars is tuning understeer and oversteer to your preference.